 The Symposium is hosted annually by the FSU Art History graduate students and faculty and managed by Symposium Coordinator Prof. Doron Bauer with the assistance of the graduate Art History Association officers, who also serve as session chairs.

 Papers presented at the Symposium are considered for publication in Athanor, an internationally distributed periodical published annually by the FSU Museum of Fine Arts Press under the editorial direction of Allys Palladino-Craig, Director of the Museum of Fine Arts.
 Athanor is distributed to more than 300 departments and libraries.
-To have your institution included on the distribution list or to request a copy of an issue or article, please contact the Museum of Fine Arts Communications Coordinator.
-The Table of Contents of every issue is available here: ToC, Athanor I – XXXIII.
+Every issue of Athanor is now available online.

 Recap: 34th Annual Art History Graduate Symposium (2016).